sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 So far, so good, right?
-Yes, except, you know, [naming is hard](https://martinfowler.com/bliki/TwoHardThings.html) and while we could've made the old name for the feature — _Automation_ — work we decided to rename it.
+Yes, except, you know, [naming is hard](https://martinfowler.com/bliki/TwoHardThings.html) and while we could've gone with the old name for the feature — _Automation_ — we decided to rename it.
 Take a look at [PR #3][p3] for the first of many in February 2020 that changed "[Aa]utomation" to "[Cc]ampaigns" in our codebase.